diambra/docs/content/envs/_index.en.md

 It supports all major Operating Systems: Linux, Windows and MacOS, most of them via Docker, with a step by step installation guide available in this manual.
 It is completely free to use, the user only needs to register on the official website.

-In addition, its <a href="">TODO ADD LINK GitHub repository</a> provides a collection of examples covering main use cases of interest that can be run in just a few steps.
+In addition, its <a href="https://github.com/diambra/diambraArena" target="_blank">GitHub repository</a> provides a collection of examples covering main use cases of interest that can be run in just a few steps.

 #### Environments Main Features